paritytech/polkadot-sdk/substrate/bin/utils/chain-spec-builder/README.docify.md

 ## Patch and full genesis config files
-This section provides details on the files that cane be used with `create patch` or `create full` subcommands.
+This section provides details on the files that can be used with `create patch` or `create full` subcommands.

 ### Patch file
 The patch file for genesis config contains the key-value pairs valid for given runtime, that needs to be customized,